The Fibre Space Blog

 A shimmering chandelier hung in a striking hallway in the Renwick Gallery was the inspiration for the Renwick Wristers, knit in two colors of subtly sparkly Sublime Yarns Lustrous Extra Fine Merino DK to reflect the saffron walls of the hallway and the dark woodwork.

 The bold stripes of the Constitution Hall Scarf evoke the American flag hanging outside the building where Tanis researched her family history as a Daughter of the American Revolution.
-A DK weight silk-blend yarn will work up with a lovely drape – try the hand-dyed colors of Neighborhood Fiber Co.
+A DK-weight silk blend yarn will work up with a lovely drape – try the hand-dyed colors of Neighborhood Fiber Co.
 Maisonette DK.

-The Capitol Shawl calls for a silky, drapy DK weight as well.
+The Capitol Shawl calls for a silky, drapey DK weight as well.
 The green lawns and marble steps of the Capitol building influenced the geometric shaping and graphic striped design.
 Try The Fibre Company Acadia for a textured look.

 Last but definitely not least, the idea for the National Gallery Shawl was sparked by the LED-lit tunnel at the National Gallery of Art.
 Knit a one or two-color version in luxurious Skein Worsted MCN or The Fibre Company Terra.